klaxxon/jlcpcbparts/README.md

 # jlcpcbparts
 A simple golang webserver that provides a much easier to search interface into the JLCPCB parts inventory.
+Currently provides a simple search with the option of showing only those with stock.

 Before running program, go download the latest parts XLS file at https://jlcpcb.com/parts.